 Sphincter spasm

-In accordance with the structure of the anus, the manifestations of pathologies of this part of the intestine are also characteristic.
-The most common symptom is sphincter spasm (external or internal), which is pain and discomfort in the anus.
+In accordance with the structure of the anus, manifestations of pathologies in this part of the intestine are also characteristic.
+Among the symptoms, the most common is sphincter spasm (external or internal), which is pain and discomfort in the anus.

 • mental problems;